Lajjun: Roman era

 In the 3rd century CE, when the army was removed, Legio became a city and its name was augmented with the adjectival Maximianopolis.
 Eusebius mentions the village in his Onomasticon, under the name Legio.

+In 2001 and 2004, the Israel Antiquities Authority conducted archaeological excavations at Kefar ‘Otnay and Legio west of Megiddo Junction, recovering artifacts from the Roman and early Byzantine periods.

 Early Muslim period

 Some Muslim historians believe the site of the Battle of Ajnadayn between the Muslim Arabs and the Byzantines in 634 CE was at Lajjun.
 Following the Muslim victory, Lajjun, along with most of Palestine, and southern Syria were incorporated into the Caliphate.
 According to medieval geographers Estakhri and Ibn Hawqal, Lajjun was the northernmost town of Jund Filastin (military district of Palestine).

 A hoard of dinars dating from the Umayyad era have been found at Lajjun.

-The 10th-century Persian geographer Ibn al-Faqih wrote of a local legend related by the people of Lajjun regarding the source of the abundant spring used as the town's primary water source over the ages: there is just outside al-Lajjun a large stone of round form, over which is built a dome, which they call the Mosque of Abraham.
+The 10th-century Persian geographer Ibn al-Faqih wrote of a local legend related by the people of Lajjun regarding the source of the abundant spring used as the town's primary water source over the ages:

+there is just outside al-Lajjun a large stone of round form, over which is built a dome, which they call the Mosque of Abraham.
 A copious stream of water flows from under the stone and it is reported that Abraham struck the stone with his staff, and there immediately flowed from it water enough to suffice for the supply of the people of the town, and also to water their lands.
 The spring continues to flow down to the present day.